 However, the Panama Papers scandal exposed the Patriot Act’s limitations.
 We learn that enhanced due diligence measures were ineffective in stopping the rogue offshore finance industry from using illegal funds.
 To address this issue, in 2016, the government introduced new requirements specifically for onboarding business customers, known as KYB.

 KYB requirements are not universally standardized and may differ based on where you do business.
-Nonetheless, the main regulatory compliance requirements you can encounter include:
+That said, key ones include:

 Related: Global KYB Compliance — Top 3 Challenges and Solutions

-KYB should review business registration and licensing documents to confirm the company’s legitimacy and operational status.
-This includes checking official government databases and conducting document checks.
+This includes reviewing official government databases and conducting document checks to see if the entity is registered and has a license.
 In general, the company that’s being verified should also provide detailed information to simplify the KYB verification process.
+Avoidance or lack of cooperation should be treated as a red flag.

 2. Conducting Due Diligence